engineyard/ey-docs/pages/using-rubinius-on-cloud.md

 Support for users of Rubinius is provided via the dedicated [[Rubinius forum|signup-rubinius]].
 All Engine Yard users can access support for Rubinius via this forum until it is promoted from the [[Engine Yard Beta Program|beta-intro]].

-##Known issue with Rails 3.0.10 and above

-Use Rails 3.0.9 or _below_ with Rubinius.
-Rubinius 1.2.4 is incompatible with Rails 3.0.10 and above.

 ##To use Rubinius for a new environment

 1. Create a new environment using the Create New Environment link on the Dashboard.